Carer Adjustment Payment - Questions and Answers

 - Can I retest my eligibility at a later date?

-The Carer Adjustment Payment (CAP) is an ex gratia payment scheme providing one off financial assistance of up to $10,000 to families in exceptional circumstance who do not qualify for any Government income support payments.
+The Carer Adjustment Payment (CAP) is a one off ex gratia payment providing financial assistance of up to $10,000 to families in exceptional circumstance who do not qualify for any Government income support payments.

 Examples of catastrophic events may include (but are not limited to);

 - diagnosis of a severe medical condition such as childhood cancer

 Note: For the purpose of this payment a claimant must be eligible for and receiving Carer Allowance in respect of the child.